Imaduddin-Mohammed/AWS_pintrest_pipeline/README.md

 - Replace the ARN with the ARN we copied from the IAM roles console.
 - By following the steps above you will be able to now assume the <UserId>-ec2-access-role, which contains the necessary permissions to authenticate to the MSK cluster.
 ##### Step 4: NAVIGATE TO KAFKA/BIN DIRECTORY AND CONFIGURE CLIENT PROPERTIES FILE
-- Create a client.properties file
+- Create a client.properties file using command:
 `nano client.properties`
 > The clients configuration file should contain the following:
-- #Sets up TLS for encryption and SASL for authN.
+#Sets up TLS for encryption and SASL for authN:
 `security.protocol = SASL_SSL`
-- #Identifies the SASL mechanism to use.
+#Identifies the SASL mechanism to use:
 `sasl.mechanism = AWS_MSK_IAM`
-- #Binds SASL client implementation.
+#Binds SASL client implementation:
 `sasl.jaas.config = software.amazon.msk.auth.iam.IAMLoginModule required awsRoleArn="<Your Access Role>/ARN"`
-- #Encapsulates constructing a SigV4 signature based on extracted credentials.
+#Encapsulates constructing a SigV4 signature based on extracted credentials
-- #The SASL client bound by "sasl.jaas.config" invokes this class.
+#The SASL client bound by "sasl.jaas.config" invokes this class
 `sasl.client.callback.handler.class = software.amazon.msk.auth.iam.IAMClientCallbackHandler`
 - Make sure to enter the EC2 access role we copied form the IAM ROLES in "<Your Access Role>".
 #### Task 4: CREATING TOPICS ON KAFKA CLIENT MACHINE